 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Magnetic resonance image-guided transcutaneous focused ultrasound for uterine fibroids

-This document replaces previous guidance on Magnetic resonance image-guided transcutaneous focused ultrasound ablation for uterine fibroids (interventional procedure guidance IPG231)
+This document replaces previous guidance on Magnetic resonance image-guided transcutaneous focused ultrasound ablation for uterine fibroids (NICE interventional procedure guidance 231, September 2007).

 Uterine fibroids are non-cancerous (benign) growths that occur in the womb.
 They can cause heavy menstruation and reproductive problems.
 This procedure uses magnetic resonance imaging (MRI) to locate the fibroids and direct high-intensity ultrasound energy to destroy fibroid tissue, with the aim of reducing symptoms.